Skip to content

 The full packet includes:

-• verdict: pass, needs review, or fail
+• result: pass, needs review, or fail

 • top findings and full diagnostics